Outpatient Treatment Programs. Depression: Symptoms & Treatments

 Depression is a mental health disorder that could affect anyone- regardless of age, gender, race, or socioeconomic status.
 Even an individual who has the most “ideal” lifestyle is at risk of developing depression.
 There are several factors that play into the development of depression, including:

 - Genetics.
 Certain mental health conditions can run in the family.
 If a blood relative suffers from severe depression, there is an increased chance that you will develop it as well.

 - Biochemistry.
 The way your brain is structured may contribute to the development of depression.
 Differences in certain chemicals and neurotransmitters play a role in mental illness.

 - Personality.
 People with certain personality types may be more susceptible to depression.
-Individuals who have low self-esteem, easily overwhelmed, and a generally pessimistic personality are more likely to experience depression.
+Individuals who have low self-esteem, are easily overwhelmed, and a generally pessimistic personality are more likely to experience depression.